Indo-Saracenic architecture: Characteristics

-Typically, in India, villages, towns and cities of some means would lavish significant sums on construction of such architectural works when plans were drawn up for construction of the local railway stations, museums and art galleries.
+Typically, in India, villages, towns and cities of some means would lavish significant sums on construction of such architectural works when plans were drawn up for construction of the local and art galleries.
+The cost involved in the construction of buildings of this style was relatively high, often involving much detailed stone carving, hence the style was mostly used only for large public buildings.
+But some residential houses were built by the wealthy, especially rulers of the princely states.